The Fury (1978 film): Plot

 The rescue is successful, but Hester is killed in the process.
 Gillian uses her powers to assist Peter in tracking Robin down to a remote mansion in the countryside, where Childress and his handler Susan have spent the last several months grooming and experimenting on him.
 Though Robin's abilities have grown to unprecedented levels, he gradually becomes increasingly unstable from the psychological strain of his superiors' machinations.
-While at an amusement park, he uses his powers to kill middle eastern men by causing their amusement park ride inside Old Chicago, to falter and throw them from the ride.
-He believes the middle eastern men are a part of the terrorist group that killed his father.
+While at the amusement park in Old Chicago, Robin suspects a group of Middle Eastern men of being part of the terrorist attack that separated him from his father, and he uses his powers to kill them by sabotaging their ride.

-As Peter and Gillian infiltrate the mansion, Robin senses her presence.
-Believing that PSI intends to kill him and replace him with another psychic, he finally snaps, telekinetically torturing and killing Susan.
-Peter confronts his son, but Robin, now a schizoid, furiously attacks him.
+As Peter and Gillian infiltrate the mansion, Robin senses Gillian's presence.
+Believing that PSI intends to kill him and replace him with Gillian, he snaps, telekinetically torturing and killing Susan.
+Peter confronts his son, but Robin, now psychotic, furiously attacks him.
 Robin is thrown out of the window and scratches Peter when he tries to save him from falling.
-When Robin plunges to the ground, a distraught Peter flings himself after his son, thus killing himself.
+When Robin plunges to the ground, a distraught Peter flings himself after his son, killing himself.

-Robin lingers a bit before finally dying, and seems to make some form of psychic contact with Gillian; he transfers his refined powers to her, implying that she will save herself from Childress and avenge his death.
-The next morning, Childress approaches Gillian and starts manipulating her to get her to connect with him.
-Understanding his long-term intentions, she embraces her psychic abilities and avenges the deaths of Robin and Peter by causing Childress's body to explode.
+Before Robin dies, he seems to make psychic contact with Gillian and transfers his refined powers to her, implying that she will save herself from Childress and avenge his death.
+The next morning, Childress tries to ingratiate himself with Gillian.
+Understanding his long-term intentions, Gillian embraces her psychic abilities and avenges the deaths of Robin and Peter by causing Childress' body to explode.

-Cast

-Actress Hilary Thompson (Cheryl) had her dialogue redubbed by an uncredited Betty Buckley.

 Production

-In an interview with The Talks, De Palma said that he had 8 or 9 high-speed cameras to film Cassavetes exploding in the film's conclusion: "The first time we did it, it didn't work.
+In an interview with The Talks, Brian De Palma said that he had 8 or 9 high-speed cameras to film John Cassavetes exploding in the film's conclusion: "The first time we did it, it didn't work.
 The body parts didn't go towards the right cameras and this whole set was covered with blood.
 And it took us almost a week to get back to do take two".

+The majority of the film was shot on-location in Chicago, except for the opening scene which was shot in Israel.
+The exteriors of the 'Paragon Institute' was filmed at a historic townhouse in the Astor Street District, which had once been the home of Robert Todd Lincoln.
+The indoor amusement park sequence was filmed at Old Chicago.
+The flophouse Peter Sandza escapes from was the Plymouth Hotel in South Loop, which was later used as a location for The Blues Brothers (1980).

+Actress Hilary Thompson (Cheryl) had her dialogue redubbed by an uncredited Betty Buckley, who previously worked with De Palma on Carrie.